joeynor/Conky-GB-Gcal/README.md

    ``$sudo apt-get install conky-all``

-3. You can run the conky script wth
+3. You can run the conky script with

    ``$conky -b -c .conky/conkyrc_GB_Gcal``